 9. Tennessee Valley Railroad Christmas Events

 Step into yesteryear on one of the handsome cars of the Tennessee Valley Railroad, a “moving museum” with a variety of tours year-round.
 There are two magical holiday-themed rides to choose from: North Pole Special and Hiwassee Holiday Adventure.
-The North Pole Special is their most popular event and offers refreshments, storytelling, and a number of lighted displays that be seen from the train car.
-Once the train pulls into the "North Pole," Santa will greet the train and the Elves will serve you their famous hot chocolate.
-Hiwassee Holiday Adventure offers different scenery than the North Pole Special, but is just as magical.
+The North Pole Special is their most popular event and offers refreshments, storytelling, and a number of lighted displays that can be seen from the train car.
+Once the train pulls into the "North Pole," you're sure to see its most famous resident.
+Hiwassee Holiday Adventure offers different scenery than the North Pole Special but is just as magical.
 You'll enjoy refreshments, storytelling, and carols as you venture to be greeted by Santa.

 10. The Holiday Market

-Each weekend in December, local artisans set up shop at the Convention Center as a winter extension of the Chattanooga Market.
+Each weekend in December (until Dec.
+19), local artisans set up shop at the Convention Center as a winter extension of the Chattanooga Market.
 With crafts, food, jewelry, and more, you’ll easily find the perfect handmade gift for every person on your list.

 11. Gingerbread Workshop at the Creative Discovery Museum